Hearing loss is a natural part of the aging process. But noise-induced hearing loss is on the rise.

 “The two most common reasons for hearing loss are aging and noise-induced hearing loss,” says Dr. Greta Stamper, an audiologist at Mayo Clinic in Jacksonville, Fla.

-“Noise-induced hearing loss occurs most often due to repetitive exposure to loud sounds but permanent hearing loss can occur after even one episode,” says Stamper.
+“Noise-induced hearing loss can occur anytime you are exposed to excessively loud sounds.
+It occurs most often due to repetitive exposure to loud sounds but permanent hearing loss can occur after even one episode,” says Stamper.

 The most common causes of noise-induced hearing loss include exposure to loud music, lawn equipment, heavy machinery or power tools, and gunfire.